-A new section is created in RCW 71.05 to allow expanded access to mental health treatment history information to: (1) law enforcement, (2) public health officials, (3) the Indeterminate Sentencing Review Board, (4) prosecuting and defense attorneys, and (5) jail personnel.
-The new section also consolidates the provisions throughout RCW 71.05 regarding the release of confidential information.
+A new section is created in RCW 71.05 to allow expanded access to mental health treatment history information to: (1) law enforcement, (2) public health officials, (3) the Indeterminate Sentencing Review Board, and (4) jail personnel.
+The new section also specifies what information may be released, the purposes for which it may be released, and consolidates the provisions throughout RCW 71.05 regarding the release of confidential information.